-98 Antler velvet sample preparation
+Antler velvet sample preparation

 To standardize the functionality and advance the development of applications for deer antler velvet products, diverse processing methods were applied.
 Prior to the processing stages, meticulous disease testing was conducted on samples sourced from the Korea RND Nonghyup (Seoul, Korea).
-Collaborative analyses, in partnership with Yonsei University (Seoul, Republic of Korea) and the Chungbuk Institute of Health and Environment (Chungcheongbuk-do, Republic of Korea), were conducted to assess deer tuberculosis via PCR, Brucella through PCR, and chronic wasting disease in deer.
+Collaborative analyses, in partnership with Yonsei University (Seoul, Korea) and the Chungbuk Institute of Health and Environment (Chungcheongbuk-do, Korea), were conducted to assess deer tuberculosis via polymerase chain reaction (PCR), Brucella through PCR, and chronic wasting disease in deer.
 All samples exhibited negative results for these three diseases (data not shown).